Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 About the Surgery

 Most orthognathic surgery candidates are referred to their oral and maxillofacial surgeon by their orthodontist.
-Your surgeon will then take you through all of the following steps:
+Your surgeon will then take over treatment and may coordinate with your orthodontist for braces or aligners treatment, which is usually also needed.

 - Treatment planning